 The LASA Film Festival is held in conjunction with the annual LASA Congresses.
 Given its academic and interdisciplinary focus, the festival seeks to showcase audiovisual materials related to the many and diverse perspectives on Latin America: its history, its peoples, its cultures, its art, and all the subjects and discourses with which its communities engage.
 The films are from all over the world and special attention is given to the documentary genre in all its expressions.
 In today’s educational context, audiovisual productions are not only versatile and necessary, they also challenge monological discourse by allowing the expression of multiple voices, especially of those that have not direct access to print culture.

-The festival takes place concurrently with the LASA Congress, and constitutes a part of LASA’s Multiscreen Platform (MSP), a multiscreen permanent exhibit and resource of Latin American Films and Films on Latin America.
-Films submitted to the annual Festival Call have also the opportunity to be selected for other screening events organized by LASA’s MSP throughout the year–film exhibits at regional LASA meetings; film series at the LASA Cultural Center in Pittsburgh; and Virtual Labs offered to LASA membership.
+LASA International Film Festivals take place concurrently with the LASA Congresses, and constitute a segment of LASA’s Multiscreen Platform (MSP), a multiscreen exhibit and resource of Latin American Films and Films on Latin America.
+Films submitted to the annual Festival Call have also the opportunity to be selected and booked for other screening events organized by LASA’s MSP throughout the year: film exhibits at regional LASA meetings; film series at the LASA Cultural Center in Pittsburgh; and Virtual Labs offered to LASA membership.
 These venues offer excellent opportunities to reach and impact audiences associated with education, scholarship, and social action.

 - To showcase and promote audiovisual productions from and about Latin America amongst educational circuits in Latin America and internationally.

 - To provide a platform to promote a broad knowledge of the region, its societies, its struggles, its artistic expressions, and its achievements.

 - To contribute to the knowledge of the great wealth of Latin American cinema, especially documentary production, and promote its study in universities around the world, especially in Latin America.